mapsplugin/cordova-plugin-googlemaps-doc/v2.3.0/class/Circle/setZIndex/README.md

 # circle.setZIndex()

-Change the order in which this tile overlay is drawn with respect to other overlays (including GroundOverlays, TileOverlays, Polylines, and Polygons but not Markers).
+Change the order in which this circle overlay is drawn with respect to other overlays (including GroundOverlays, TileOverlays, Polylines, and Polygons but not Markers).

 ```
 circle.setZIndex(index);